Brazilian Seed Diet Side Effects

 Brazilian Seed – What Is It?

-Brazilian seed, known by its scientific name as Bertholletia Excelsa is a part of tree native to South America and is part of the Lecythidaceae family.
+Brazilian seed, known by its scientific name as Bertholletia Excelsa, is part of a tree native to South America and is part of the Lecythidaceae family.

-The tree is a part of the Ericales order, which also has other fruits as blueberries, gutta-percha, tea, and currants, among others.
+The tree is a part of the Ericales order, which also has other fruits such as blueberries, gutta-percha, tea, and currants, among others.

 What makes the Brazilian seed different from other trees is it reaches a height of 50 meters and has a trunk of at least one to two meters in diameter, which makes it the most massive tree in the Amazon forest.

-Why People Consume Brazilian Seed?
+Why Do People Consume Brazilian Seed?

-The reason for many people consume the Brazilian seed (semilla de Brazil) is its health benefits.
+The reason many people consume the Brazilian seed (semilla de Brazil) is its health benefits.
 Semilla de Brazil contains proteins, selenium, vitamin E, and B. It is useful for helping people lose weight via natural consumption.

 One needs to be aware of the risk and danger of consuming Brazilian seed, which is possible if the individual pays attention to the various danger signs that it shows.

-Brazilian Diet Seed Side Effects
+6 Known Brazilian Seed Side Effects

 1. Risk of Selenium Poisoning